AlexThePolygonal/cpp-stateful-templates/README.md

     {};
 };
 ```
-This function is a single step of the loop which is used to compute the sum of the first 5 integers. `a` is the counter, `b` is the accumulator variable, and `c` is the stopping condition.
+This function is a single step of the loop which is used to compute the sum of the first 5 peano integers. `a` is the counter, `b` is the accumulator variable, and `c` is the stopping condition.

+On GCC, the simple templates `value<a, RE>` and `value<b, RE>` are instantiated instantly, all of them before any of the `Assign`s are.
+Because of it, all of the arguments of the assignments have the same value.

 ## Implementation details